constantinbender51-cmyk/Defiant-Fed-Investing/README.md

 Each position tracks its "Extreme Price" (the highest price since buying for longs, or the lowest for shorts).
  * Initial Stop: 20% loss from the entry price.
  * Profit Trigger: Once a position gains 20%, a trailing stop is activated.
- * Exit: If the trailing stop is active, the position is closed if it drops 10% from its Extreme Price for longs, or rises 10% from its Extreme Price for shorts.
+ * Exit: If the trailing stop is active, the position is closed if it drops 10% from its Extreme Price.
 Portfolio Value Tracking
 New_Portfolio_Value = Old_Value * (1 + sum(Position_Return * Position_Weight))

-6. Simulation Parameters
- * Stock Universe: S&P 500 (limited to DEV_STOCK_LIMIT = 500 for development)
- * Portfolio Size: TOP_N = 100 Longs and 100 Shorts
- * Initial Capital: $1,000,000
- * Backtest Start Date: October 8, 2025
- * Data Frequency: Weekly
- * Economic Indicators: Federal Funds Rate (FEDFUNDS) and Fed Balance Sheet (WALCL)
- * Fallback: Synthetic data generated when FRED API key is unavailable